marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 #### Country

 Since this is a free-format field (i.e. may contain any text input), there are a lot of variants of a same country, differing by letter case, by a whitespace or by one beeing an acronym of another.
-For instance, for the United States, following values may be found: "USA", "US", "U.S.", "us" etc. Thus, generating **duplication** and **inconsistencies**.
+For instance, for the United States, following values may be found: "`USA`", "`US`", "`U.S.`", "`us`" etc. Thus, generating **duplication** and **inconsistencies** in the dataset.

+#### Industry

+In the survey, there is an option "Other".
+If checked, it becomes possible to fill in a custom value.
+Thus, just as for "Country" field, there are a lot of similar values meaning the same thing, but differing in the way they were spelt.
+This generates **duplication** and **inconsistencies**.

+For the same reason ("other" checked), this field may be left blank.
+(71 blank values)

+#### Job title

+As for the "Country" column, multiple variants of a same job title may be encountered.
+Thus, this generates **duplication** and **inconsistencies**.

+In addition, there are some incoherent/**invalid** values for this field.
+For instance, you may see the following value " `-` " given by 2 people, and even this one " `"mum" ;)` ".

+But fortunately, this column does not contain blank values due to the fact that the values originate from a mandatory field.

 #### US States